Joint M.Sc. Science Communication: Module Information

 NUS Core Modules

-MW5202 Innovations in Science Teaching
+MW5202 Innovative Strategies in Science Communication

 Research Project in Science Communication

 MW5200 Research Project in Science Communication

 All students are required to conduct a research project in any topic in science communication.
 They will submit a research proposal for approval and work on gathering data for their project.
 Students will decide on the semester of their exam, nominate examiners and submit a written report of their research question.
 In addition to the review of the report, the student will present their work during an oral exam to their examiner and supervisor.
 For more information, see Research Project Information.

 SCOM6031/ MW5151 Science, Risk and Ethics

 Uncertainty is everywhere.
 We casually and unknowingly take risks and accept uncertainty many times every day.
 However, in the sciences, we cannot afford to be so blasé.
 The ramifications of poor risk assessment (and communication) in science can and do have dramatic, global consequences.
 Risk is very hard to calculate, and even harder to communicate.
 What is risky, to whom and why?
 How is risk understood by experts?
 How does it manifest in public domains?
 When does a risk become acceptable?
 Is it possible to speak about "real" or "true" risks in science?
 How do the concepts of risk and ethics relate?